JohanBlome/encapp/README.dev.md

 ## 3. Regression test

+**NOTE: this is currently not working properly, it will be adressed.**

 encapp_verify.py will run through the tests defined in 'tests/' folder and try to verify:
 * bitrate
 * key frames